Flights for the Advancement of Science and Technology (FAST)

 - The fellowship is viewed as preparatory for a full-time academic and/or research career and not as a source of continuing employment; and

-- The fellow works under the supervision of the Principal Investigator or a mentor from a Canadian university.
+- The fellow works under the supervision of the PI or a mentor from a Canadian university.

 A research associate is a researcher who: